 Mushotoku – A state of mind where one does not train to seek anything tangible or intangible.
 We often do something to get something in return e.g. a course to ascertain skill, grade or a certificate.
 In Mushotoku a Karateka must train to disassociate itself from any attachments or reward.
 Although the Karate belt system provides a great framework for Karateka to learn their syllabus, it can become the only motivation towards training.
 The problem with this kind of thinking is that learning becomes limited from the outset.

 Mushotoku is this state of mind in which you act without wanting to achieve a result, and give without wanting something back.
 This attitude characterises the very heart of the “way” of Karate.
 Ultimately, letting go of the inner-self with a view to finding something new within you.
 This process of transformation of the self can only happen with persistent and regular training.

-Next time you put on your Gi; tell yourself that your goal is to understand yourself rather to walk away with points of new techniques.
+Next time you put on your Gi; tell yourself that your goal is to understand yourself rather to walk away with something with some kind of attainment.